 Undergraduate diploma (or higher)

-Bachelor’s Degree in the following fields: electronic, communicative, electrical or computer engineering; computer science in hardware; applied physics; biomedical engineering; mechatronics.
+Bachelor’s degree or equivalent in electronic, communicative, electrical or computer engineering, computer science in hardware, applied physics, biomedical engineering or mechatronics.

 The entry qualification documents are accepted in the following languages: English / Estonian.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 It is required that you send verified copies of the entry qualification documents directly to the university by postal mail, according to the instructions given by the institution.
 Important!
 Never send original documents by post!

 This is for general information purposes only, for details please visit www.ttu.ee/english-language-requirements/.

 A motivation letter must be added to your application.

 Students who require a visa for entry to Estonia will have to apply separately for a Temporary Residence Permit at their local Estonian Embassy.
 Please find information about the terms of the Temporary Residence Permit for study in Estonia at the web page: ttu.ee/temporary-residence-permit/

 This programme aims to provide students with knowledge and skills in the key aspects of communication, semiconductor, medical and embedded electronics.
 Students can specialise in the main branch of the curriculum (embedded electronics and communication) supported by minor specialisations in semiconductor or medical electronics or a combination of both.
 The programme is supported by the ELIKO Competence Centre and the CEBE Centre of Excellence.